Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 QFN Package with Exposed Pad for Thermal and Electrical Connection (Image source: online)

-The pad forms a heat conduction path of low thermal resistance by directly connecting the silicon die inside the chip to the external PCB copper foil.
+The pad forms a lowthermal resistance in the heat conduction path by directly connecting the silicon die inside the chip to the external PCB copper foil.

 Cross-section of QFP Package Showing Die, Exposed Pad, and Bond Wires